Cost of Attendance

 Worried about taking out too many student loans for a music degree?
 Want to get an education at a world-class music school without paying $40,000 (or more) per year for tuition?
 UNT's College of Music may be the choice for you.

 We compared the cost of an education at UNT with more than 20 other top U.S. music schools, and came up with some surprising facts:

 - Avoid Texas-sized expenses in Texas.
-UNT's total undergraduate expenses (including tuition, fees, room and board, and other expenses) are lower than those at UT – Austin, University of Houston, or Texas Tech, and about half of those at Baylor, TCU, Rice, and SMU.
+UNT's total undergraduate expenses (including tuition, fees, room and board, and other expenses) are lower than those at UT – Austin, and about half of those at Baylor, TCU, Rice, and SMU.

 - Out-of-state or an international student?
 Compared with some of the best music schools outside of Texas, UNT has the lowest out-of-state tuition and fees rates, and the lowest estimated undergraduate expenses.
 The College of Music also offers even lower in-state rates to any student receiving a competitive scholarship of $1,000 or more